 The idea of the mobile home didn’t start with Winnebago, because the Springfield Portable House came before.

-The rise of industrialization and cities in the Northeast was accompanied by a nostalgia and a desire to return to the wilderness -- in complete comfort, of course.
-And the Springfield Portable House Co. was born.
+The rise of industrialization in the Northeast ushered in nostalgia for and a desire to return to the wilderness — in complete comfort, of course.
+And so the Springfield Portable House Co. was born.

-Its pitch was simple.
-The summer home -- with all the comforts -- was available to you.
-Two unskilled men (sometimes three) could assemble a completely weather-tight, dust proof comfortable house for a summer getaway anywhere.
+The house actually arrived by train or wagon, as automobiles in those days couldn’t haul even a small portable house.
+A cousin of the Sears kit house, the Springfield Portable House Company was aimed at the middle class.
+The summer home — with all the comforts — was available to you.
+Two unskilled men (sometimes three) could assemble a completely weather-tight, dust-proof comfortable house for a summer getaway anywhere.
 And they could disassemble it and move it elsewhere just as easily.

-By 1920, the portable house company moved to Keene, N.H., where it was merged into the Thayer Portable House Company.
+By 1920, the portable house company moved to Keene, N.H., where it merged with the Thayer Portable House Company.

-Oscar H. Thayer expanded the line to include structures that were intended to be permanent and compete with the popular kit houses made by Sears, Roebuck and Co. and Montgomery Ward.
+Oscar H. Thayer expanded the line to include permanent structures.
+He wanted to compete with the popular kit houses made by Sears, Roebuck and Co. and Montgomery Ward.